reactjs/react.dev/src/content/learn/typescript.md

 </Sandpack>

-The type describing your component's props can be as simple or as complex as you need, though they should probably be an object type.
+The type describing your component's props can be as simple or as complex as you need, though they should be an object type described with either a `type` or `interface`.
 You can learn about how TypeScript describes objects in [Object Types](https://www.typescriptlang.org/docs/handbook/2/objects.html) but you may also be interested in using [Union Types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) to describe a prop that can be one of a few different types and the [Creating Types from Types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) guide for more advanced use cases.

 ## Hooks {/*typing-hooks*/}